Skip to content

 • Context-aware decision making

 Our comprehensive Stablebridge journey from knowledge graph generation to comparative RAG evaluation has revealed the nuanced trade-offs between structured and unstructured approaches to stablecoin regulatory intelligence.
-While KG-RAG demonstrated superior speed and reasoning capabilities when functioning correctly, Traditional RAG provided more reliable and comprehensive coverage across diverse regulatory queries.
+While demonstrated superior speed and reasoning capabilities when functioning correctly, Traditional RAG provided more reliable and comprehensive coverage across diverse regulatory queries.

 This research directly supports the Stablebridge mission of creating robust regulatory intelligence systems capable of navigating the complex landscape of US and EU stablecoin regulations, from Congressional legislation to Federal Reserve guidance and European MiCA frameworks.